 Canada-Mercosur Free Trade Agreement

-Canada is currently negotiating a free trade agreement (FTA) with Mercosur, a trading bloc and customs union consisting of Argentina, Brazil, Paraguay and Uruguay.
-Mercosur as a bloc represents a GDP of over $3 trillion and a population of 261 million in 2019.
+Canada is negotiating a free trade agreement (FTA) with Mercosur, a trading bloc and customs union consisting of Argentina, Brazil, Paraguay, and Uruguay.
+Mercosur as a bloc represents a real GDP of over $2.5 trillion and a population of 295 million (2020).

-In November 2017, Canada and Mercosur concluded the exploratory discussions for a possible FTA.
+In November 2017, Canada and Mercosur concluded the exploratory discussions on a possible FTA.
 The negotiations were officially launched on March 9, 2018 in Asuncion, Paraguay.
+Seven rounds of negotiations have been held to date, most recently from July 29 to August 2, 2019.

 Services and information